tanrax/tanrax/README.md

 ### Hi there 👋

-I am currently focused on the development of [Django LiveView](https://django-liveview.andros.dev/), my [new personal website](https://andros.dev) and my cat 🐈.
+I am currently focused on the development of [Django LiveView](https://django-liveview.andros.dev/), my [new personal website](https://andros.dev) and my cats 🐈 🐈‍⬛.

+You can find all [my repositories](https://git.andros.dev/andros) self-hosted on my home server with Gitea.
+I only have collaborative projects on GitHub.

 ### Some tools that I use regularly